 If you're looking for a compost bin design that will also improve your backyard aesthetics, your search ends with this decorative brick compost bin.
 It will give you a permanent compost structure as well as spruce up the look of your yard.
 A sure winner indeed!

 16. Perfect Compost Bin

 Who does not want a compost bin that is simple to make, easy to use, yet very much effective in producing compost?
-If that’s what you’re looking for in a bin, you’d better examine this perfect compost bin and build one for your garden.
+If that's what you're looking for in a bin, you'd better take a look at this perfect compost bin and build one for your garden.

 17. Used Tire Compost Bin

-Utilizing old tires as a compost bin is an ingenious way for recycling and providing continuous assistance to Mother Nature!
-I know there are lots of used tires lying around junkyards, so what are waiting for, collect a few and stack together 4 or more tires to create a simple compost bin.
+Utilizing old tires as a compost bin is an ingenious way of recycling and providing continuous assistance to Mother Nature!
+I know there are lots of used tires lying around junkyards, so what are you waiting for?
+Collect a few and stack together 4 or more tires to create a simple compost bin.

 This cedar board composter has baseboards that slide out, making it easy for you to harvest finished compost from the end of the pile but still able to continue to add items to compost at the top of the pile.

 This composter drum style rotates, allowing the compost matter to have enough air which also minimizes odor in the process and making the composting process a bit faster.

 22. Ultimate Compost Bin

 It's hard to tell through these pictures just how tough and stable this ultimate compost bin is but this is ready for tons of composting for many years to come.